danilocurvelo/imd0030-20242/lessons/isomorphism.md

 The 1-1 correspondence property opens-up a powerful way of thinking about LLRB tree operations.
 In any situation, we can always ask: **What would a 2-3 tree do?**

 {% include video.html src="https://www.youtube.com/embed/GjTDBrB7QV4" aspect_ratio="16/9" %}

+The following slides visualize the procedure for adding several elements to a LLRB tree.
+Nodes are recursively added to the LLRB tree as new leaf nodes just like in a binary search tree.
+After reaching the recursive base case and creating the new leaf node, before returning, the program will perform rotations and color flips to [maintain LLRB tree invariants](https://github.com/kevin-wayne/algs4/blob/48ad6a3fa0e062941aa93c43860be331c2ad57a1/src/main/java/edu/princeton/cs/algs4/RedBlackBST.java#L183-L221).

+{: .hint }
+LLRB tree balance is maintained using only [3 lines of code](https://github.com/kevin-wayne/algs4/blob/48ad6a3fa0e062941aa93c43860be331c2ad57a1/src/main/java/edu/princeton/cs/algs4/RedBlackBST.java#L215-L217).
+But it's also possible to reason about the data structure by visualizing the corresponding 2-3 tree: try simulating the sequence of insertions from the slides below in the [2-3 Tree Visualization](https://www.cs.usfca.edu/~galles/visualization/BTree.html) and compare the results.

+{% include slides.html src="https://www.cs.princeton.edu/courses/archive/spring22/cos226/demos/33DemoRedBlackBST/index.html" aspect_ratio="16/9" %}